-Bobby Andrews begins his second year at LMU in 2014, serving his first season as the volunteer assistant coach after a year as a Director of Baseball Operations.
+Bobby Andrews begins his third year at LMU with the 2015 season, serving his second season as the volunteer assistant coach after a year as a Director of Baseball Operations.
 Andrews came to the bluff after a successful four-year playing career in the Baltimore Orioles organization and two years in Independent League baseball.

 Matt Florer begins his first season on the LMU coaching staff in 2015, serving as the Director of Baseball Operations.
 Florer, who finished his playing career as a Lion in 2013, appeared in more than 70 games over his tenure and threw only the second no-hitter in LMU history on April 23, 2013 against Cal State Northridge.